 The cost of braces is highly dependant on 2 main factors, the complexity of the movements required in achieving the final desired result and the type of braces used for the treatment.
 As previously mentioned, there are generally 4 types of braces available to patients in Singapore; metal braces, ceramic braces, self ligating braces and lingual braces.

 However, the cost of lingual braces is significantly higher due to the complexity of the system and the ‘custom’ aspect of the treatment.
-As such, the average cost of lingual braces case ranges between $5000 – $13000.
+As such, the average cost of lingual braces case ranges between S$5,000 – S$13,000.

 Braces Are Better For Complex Cases

-Braces are the more powerful treatment method when it comes to moving teeth into a desired position.
+Braces are the more powerful treatment method when it comes to moving teeth into the desired position.

 Through braces, patients have the possibility of achieving a ‘perfect final result’ which is quite often better than the final result achieved in patients opting for Invisalign treatment.
 With braces, there is a constant ‘pull pressure’ being applied on teeth, forcing the teeth to move into the desired position, unlike Invisalign which is limited in terms of how much each tooth can be moved at a time.

-In order to better understand which type of braces is best suited for your case, you’ll need to speak to a experienced dentist whose familiar with orthodontic treatment.
+In order to better understand which type of braces is best suited for your case, you’ll need to speak to an experienced dentist who is familiar with orthodontic treatment.
 Feel free to contact us via our support hotline at 9007 1085 or email us at email@example.com or message us directly. to get in touch with our dentists.

 Here’s a summary between the two treatment options.